-Female ball pythons are gravid for about a month before laying approximately 6-12 eggs.
-They typically mate in the spring, but can lay eggs year-round in captivity.
+Female ball pythons are gravid for a month before laying about 6-12 eggs.
+They usually mate in the spring, but can lay eggs year-round in captivity.
 Female ball pythons protect their eggs until they hatch.
 After almost 2 months, ball python hatchlings emerge.

 They look exactly like their adult counterparts in terms of shape and color.
 They are born with the characteristic pits along their top lips, used to sense the body heat of prey.

-At one year of age, male ball pythons are 30-40” long while females are 30-50”.
+At 1 year of age, male ball pythons are 30-40” long while females are 30-50”.
 They weigh between 500g and 1000g.

 Corn snakes are a species of rat snake, in the genus Pantherophis.
-They’re related to black, grey and yellow rat snakes.
+They’re related to black, grey, and yellow rat snakes.
 Endemic to North America, wild corn snakes can be found in the southeastern United States.

 Corn snakes breed in the spring, and lay 10-30 eggs in May or June.
 When she’s finished laying, the mother vacates the nest, leaving the eggs alone.

 Hatchling corns are 10-15 inches long.
 Their bodies are light and thin, weighing 6-8 grams.

 Baby corn snakes have the same body shape as adults.
 However, they lack most of their orange pigmentation, appearing grey between their dull red saddles.
 As they age, they become brighter and their colors more vivid.